egor-tensin/cmake-common/docs/boost.md

 ---------------

 Building Boost using Clang on Windows is a sad story.
-As of 2020, there're three main ways to install the native Clang toolchain on Windows:
+As of 2020, there're three main ways to install the native Clang toolset on Windows:

   * download the installer from llvm.org (`choco install llvm` does this) a.k.a. the upstream,